-- 1. The importance of property: For the most important Marx characteristics of any society is its form of property.
-Classes are determined on the basis of the individual's relations to means of production. - 2.
+- 1. The importance of property: the important Marx most characteristics of any society is its property.
+Classes form of determined on the basis of the individual's relations to means of production. - 2.
 Polarization of classes: The whole society breaks up more and more into two great hostile camps; two directly antagonistic classes.
 The tendency towards the radical polarization of classes is inherent in capitalist society.